ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 ### Scientific Knowledge Rubric

-??? question "How much scientific detail can the candidate provide?
+??? question "How much scientific detail can the candidate delve into?

     The candidate should be able to provide a high-level overview of their scientific domain